cliron1/Sela1030-UsersApp/README.md

 # Sela1030-UsersApp
-An AapNet.Core WebApp developed with Sela's 1030 study group in 20486D course.
+An AspNet.Core WebApp developed with Sela's 1030 study group in 20486D course.
 Feb-2021

 ## To clone the project, follow these steps
 1. In visual studio, select File > Clone Repository